Gardening Answers Knowledgebase

 We have a good book on this topic, Plants for Play by Robin C. Moore.
 He points out that the age of the children is an important consideration in choosing which plants to omit.
 Where babies and toddlers will play, it's important to "avoid placing highly toxic plants, particularly plants with poisonous fruits and plants that can cause dermatitis, within reach of these age groups."
 He also says, under the heading of Educational Benefits, "children will come across poisonous plants at some point during their childhood.
 If they are unaware of what those plants look like and the dangers they represent, there is a greater possibility that they may expose themselves to those dangers."
 Education of the individual child and early supervision are really key.

 Our State Poison Control agency has the following fact sheet on this issue.
-They also keep statistics about which toxic plants cause the most problems locally.
+They also keep statistics about which toxic substances cause the most problems locally (plants are not high on most lists).
 I understand that actual deaths from toxic plants are extremely rare ("It is very rare for plants to cause life-threatening symptoms," as the fact sheet says), but the worry is something one wants to eliminate.